How To Get More Jazz Gigs (New & Expanded 2023 Edition)

 NOT GETTING THE GIGS YOUR MUSIC DESERVES?

-With more time and less travel, now is actually a GREAT time to be laying the foundations for future success with your project.
+With that in mind, now is a GREAT time to be laying the foundations for future success with your project.

-My offer with the 2021 edition of the How To Get More Jazz Gigs course is to help you get everything in place so your project is gig ready once things start opening up again...
+My offer with the newly updated & expanded 2023 edition of the How To Get More Jazz Gigs course is to help you get everything in place so your project is gig ready and prepared for booking success.

 ''This course is brilliant.
 Booking gigs can seem quite daunting, but Matt's methods break it down into a really straightforward system, meaning you can approach the right promoters with confidence.
 I've definitely booked more gigs as a result of taking this course.''

 - Joe Williamson, guitarist with Animal Society (UK)